xyizko/xo-bbr-/README.md

 3. Results will be written to the `results` folder

 > [!IMPORTANT]
-> This is a comprehensive script which takes a long time to finish based on the complexity of the site.
-Even though it is written in golang.
+> This is a comprehensive script whose timing depends on the complexity of site.
+Please read the documentation for scoping and time-boxing.

-4. After completing usage you can prune all docker artifacts
+4. After completing usage you can prune all docker artifacts with `dc.sh`

 ```sh
 chmod +x dc.sh